wunderio/silta/docs/silta-examples.md

 Note: To get the sparkpost API key, you have to [validate your domain](https://www.sparkpost.com/docs/getting-started/setting-up-domains/) first.

 ## Exposed domains and SSL certificates
 Various `exposeDomains` examples for SSL certificate issuers.
 Same structure can be reused for release `ssl` parameter too.
 Note: You can also use `letsencrypt-staging` issuer to avoid hitting `letsencrypt` [rate limits](https://letsencrypt.org/docs/rate-limits/).
+Note 2: For custom certificates it's advised to add CA root certificate to `exposeDomains[].ssl.crt` value.
+Having it under `exposeDomains[].ssl.ca` is not enough.
 ```yaml
 exposeDomains: